Kopetzki/PIT_APP/README.md

 # PIT App

-Django app with web forms to assist with collection of data for Point-in-Time (PIT) counts for the Annual Homeless Assessment Report (AHAR) to the U.S. Congress.
-You can view these anual reports at: https://www.hudexchange.info/homelessness-assistance/ahar
+Django app with web forms to assist with the collection of data for Point-in-Time (PIT) counts for the Annual Homeless Assessment Report (AHAR) sent to the U.S. Congress.
+You can view these annual reports at: https://www.hudexchange.info/homelessness-assistance/ahar

 Examples PDFs of the forms: